Alemão (footballer, born 1992)

-Guilherme António de Souza, known as Alemão (born 7 December 1992) is a Brazilian professional footballer who plays as a defender for Armenian Premier League club Pyunik.
+Guilherme António de Souza, known as Alemão (born 7 December 1992) is a Brazilian professional footballer who plays as a defender, most recently for Liga Portugal 2 club Amarante.

 Club career

 Tourizense

 Alemão made his league debut for Tourizense against Pinhalnovense on 4 September 2011.
 He scored his first goal for the club against Estrela Vendas Novas on 11 December 2011, scoring in the 16th minute.

 Marítimo

 Alemão made his professional debut in the Segunda Liga for Marítimo B on 31 August 2013 in a game against Feirense.

 Alemão made his Primeira Liga debut for Marítimo on 4 May 2014 as a late substitute in a 1–1 draw against Braga.

 Leixões

 Alemão made his league debut for Leixões against Olhanense on 9 August 2014.
 He scored his first goal for the club against Benfica B on 1 February 2015, scoring in the 82nd minute.

 Oliveirense

 Alemão made his league debut for Oliveirense against Sousense on 21 August 2016.
 He scored his first goal for the club against Estarreja on 6 November 2016, scoring in the 46th minute.